ShevchenkoRostyslav/SusHiScaner/README.md

 - using lxplus.
-Input parameters should be specified in setup.py, while number of points per job should be specified interactively as well as queue
+Input parameters should be specified in setup.py, while number of points per job should be specified interactively as well as
+  queue:

     python project.py lxplus -h/--help

 - for DESY (naf-cms) users - naf can be used as well, with the same strategy as lxplus

-2. To produce .txt and .root file - postprocessor.py should be used
+2. To produce .txt and .root file - postprocessor.py should be used:

     python postprocessor.py -h/--help